QuickVerse/quickverse-ios-sdk/README.md

 ```
 pod 'QuickVerse' // Always use the latest version
-pod 'QuickVerse', '~> 1.3.1' // Or pin to a specific version
+pod 'QuickVerse', '~> 1.3.3' // Or pin to a specific version
 ```
-2. In a terminal window, navigate to the directory of your `Podfile`, and run `pod install`
+2. In a terminal window, navigate to the directory of your `Podfile`, and run `pod install --repo-update`

 ### Carthage